Notice Of Right To Inspect Public Records

 AHA will make records available electronically if the record is available in an electronic format and the requesting party asks for the record in electronic format.
 If a person requests by email that a copy of a public record in electronic format be transmitted by e-mail, no fee will be charged.
-If the electronic records are saved to a Compact Disk (CD) or Digital Video Disk (DVD), the cost of the materials is $5.00 (Five Dollars) per disk.
+If the electronic records are saved to a Flash Drive, the cost of the materials is $2.50 (Two Dollars and Fifty Cents) per drive.

 Ms. Mundy Petroff, Executive Assistant to the Executive Director